lukaskremla/micropython-tools-jetbrains/DOCUMENTATION.md

 running on the device.
 In order for the file information that the plugin displays to be accurate, a scan is automatically carried out after every file system operation (uploads, deletions, creating directories, etc.)

-If this automatic refresh is cancelled, the plugin will disconnect, as it can no longer trust that the data it has reflects the true state of the device's file system.
+If this automatic refresh is canceled, the plugin will disconnect, as it can no longer trust that the data it has reflects the true state of the device's file system.

 You can also trigger a refresh manually via the toolbar action, this is useful for when you want to see changes your